 The oil crisis of the 1970s was a significant catalyst for research into fossil fuel alternatives and the current EV revolution.
 And with current technologies, drivers can get a much longer range and don’t have to do any DIY installations, not even for at-home charging, thanks to Qmerit’s network of Certified Installers.

 Recognized as an industry leader and recommended by several EV manufacturers, Qmerit simplifies installation for EV drivers across the U.S. and Canada.
 We have an unsurpassed network of vetted installers who specialize in EV charging technologies.
-Whether your first EV is manufactured as one or retrofitted, we can help you with a free online estimate for installing a charging station.
+Whether your first EV is manufactured as one or retrofitted, we can help you with an upfront pricing estimate for home charging installation.
 Contact us today.